John Howard Society of Sudbury

 Prisoners Justice Day

-The commemoration for 2023 was on August 10 at 10:00 am on the grounds of the Sudbury Jail.
-It was an exceptionally moving and thoughtful commemoration.
+The commemoration for 2024 was on August 9 at 10:00 am on the grounds of the Sudbury Jail.
+Our guest speaker was exceptional.
 Many thanks to all who attended.

 This material was published by the Vancouver Prison Justice Day Committee in 2001.
 This history does not cover all of the many ongoing issues and struggles facing prisoners in Canada today, nor does it cover all of the struggles of the past, or even all of the many events organized in honour of Prisoners´ Justice Day both inside and outside of the prison walls.
 Our goal was to recreate the climate of the struggle and oppression in the prison system during the early part of the 70´s leading up to the first National Prison Justice Day.